OwOHamper/interactive-mcp/README.md

 Before responding, verify:

 - [ ] Am I asking a question? → Use interactive tools
-- [ ] Am I running a command? → Use approval notification in parallel
+- [ ] Am I about to end the conversation? → Use interactive tools instead
 - [ ] Am I gathering multiple inputs? → Use intensive chat
 - [ ] Am I making assumptions? → Ask using interactive tools instead
+- [ ] Could the user want to do something else? → Ask using interactive tools

 **REMEMBER: These are not suggestions - they are mandatory requirements for proper system operation.**